andypfau/fpga_io_generator/README.md

 - Graphical represenations of the bus
 - Markdown documentation for the registers and for the bus

+### Notes on WISHBONE

+The generated HDL code makes use of the SystemVerilog `interface` mechanism to simplify the code.
+The generated code might not be 100% WISHBONE compliant.

 For more information about the WISHBONE SoC interconnect architecture, see [opencores.org/howto/wishbone](https://opencores.org/howto/wishbone).